 * {@link ViewActions#click} and {@link ViewActions#typeText}.

-* Note that there is no need to tell Espresso that a view is in a different {@link Activity}.
+* <p> * Note that there is no need to tell Espresso that a view is in a different {@link Activity}.

 */

-public class ChangeTextBehaviorTest {
+@RunWith(AndroidJUnit4.class)@LargeTestpublic class ChangeTextBehaviorTest {

 public static final String STRING_TO_BE_TYPED = "Espresso";

-* {@link ActivityTestRule} will create and launch of the activity for you and also expose * the activity under test.
-To get a reference to the activity you can use * the {@link ActivityTestRule#getActivity()} method. */ @Rule
+/** * A JUnit {@link Rule @Rule} to launch your activity under test.
+This is a replacement * for {@link ActivityInstrumentationTestCase2}. * <p> * Rules are interceptors which are executed for each test method and will run before * any of your setup code in the {@link Before @Before} method. * <p> * {@link ActivityTestRule} will create and launch of the activity for you and also expose * the activity under test.
+To get a reference to the activity you can use * the {@link ActivityTestRule#getActivity()} method. */@Rule

 // Main Activity is the class to make tests for